 British Museum, the

 Brooklyn Museum and the

 Yale University Art Gallery.
-Without question, the relief offered at Christie’s on 31 October represents the finest example of Assyrian art to have come onto the market in decades, and will be sold on behalf of the Virginia Theological Seminary to underwrite a scholarship fund.
+Without question, this relief represents the finest example of Assyrian art to have come onto the market in decades, and was sold on behalf of the Virginia Theological Seminary to underwrite a scholarship fund.